msengbe/Data-Analyst-Portfolio/README.md

 <td width="50%">

 ### 📈 Ridge Regression Pricing Model
-Forecasting monthly customer charges using regularized regression.
+This project focuses on forecasting customer monthly charges using ridge regression to address multicollinearity and improve model stability.
+The analysis highlights how regularization techniques enhance interpretability and predictive performance in pricing analytics.

 **Tools:** Python, statsmodels, matplotlib